Lakshay11/tailwind-learning/README.md

-# Project Title
+# Exploring Tailwind

-A brief description of what this project does and who it's for
+A Boiler plate to play and learn more about Tailwind CSS

 ## Tech Stack